BenaroyaResearch/bripipetools/docs/processing.rst

 Authenticating Globus endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, sign in to Globus Online and navigate to the **Manage Data** page.
-In the field for "Endpoint", select ``jeddy#srvgridftp01``, after which you'll be prompted to enter your login credentials for the ``srvgridftp01`` BRI server.
+In the field for "Endpoint", select ``benaroyaresearch#BRIGridFTP``, after which you'll be prompted to enter your login credentials for the ``srvgridftp01`` BRI server.
 Make sure to expand the "advanced" options and set the "Credential Lifetime" to 10000 hours (that way, you won't need to reauthenticate for about a week).

 Uploading batch submit files